-Unsurprisingly over the long-term, an orderly transition to achieve net zero by 2050 has the least negative impact on returns, arising from the risks associated around climate change.
-Early action on government policies and regulatory intervention to transition to net zero are projected to further benefit the Fund with regard to transition risk, based on current holdings.
-This is also reflected in the Net zero, but with a financial crisis scenario, however here a financial crisis has dented overall potential returns, particularly over the short-term, highlighted here through the sentiment shock factor.
+Unsurprisingly over the long-term, an orderly transition to achieve Net Zero by 2050 has the least negative impact on returns, arising from the risks associated around climate change.
+Early action on government policies and regulatory intervention to transition to Net zero are projected to turn from a negative to a positive impact on the Fund's current holdings, and over time, the potential impact from transition risk turns positive for returns in both Net Zero scenarios.
+With regards to the Net zero, but with a financial crisis scenario, a financial crisis has dented overall potential returns, particularly over the short-term, highlighted here through the sentiment shock.